 - Peanuts: Depending on the episode, Charlie-you-poor-sucker-Brown.

-- Avatar The Last Airbender: Zuko, and how!
+- Avatar: The Last Airbender: Zuko.
 First, his mother leaves him (to save him no less), then he gets challenged to an Agni Kai as a thirteen-year-old, by his own father who brutally scars and then banishes him, then he gets sent on a Snipe Hunt after the Avatar.
 During said quest how much happens to our poor banished prince?
 (Read: Too much to list here.)
 And then when he finally gives up that quest he has to fight his little sister in the show’s only real deathmatch and take a lightning bolt in the chest to save a friend's life.
 He lives through it, but barely.
-The next day he has to start ruling his country, which he is effectively going to have to force through a Heel-Face Turn, after they’ve been at war with everyone else for a century.
+The next day he has to start ruling his country, which he is effectively going to have to force through a Heel–Face Turn, after they’ve been at war with everyone else for a century.
 He was even destined to take on all that trauma from birth, being a direct descendant of both the Fire Lord who started the war and the Avatar who opposed him.
-His destiny was basically to take on all the horrible influences from his father and co. and all the positive influences from his uncle and the Avatar, and come out of it with the understanding necessary to make the right decisions and have the right credentials to be the Fire Lord the world needed to rule the Fire Nation in the wake of the Avatar’s defeat of Ozai.
+His destiny was to take on all the horrible influences from his father and co. and all the positive influences from his uncle and the Avatar, and come out of it with the understanding necessary to make the right decisions and have the right credentials to be the Fire Lord the world needed to rule the Fire Nation in the wake of the Avatar’s defeat of Ozai.
 In a way all this trauma molds him into a much more complex character than the Avatar and allows him to fill a role that Aang could not, which ends up being almost as important or maybe even as important as Aang's own role in the story.
 It also makes him the thoroughly-adored Woobie of the series.

 - The Legend of Korra: The titular character herself.
 First, she faught against the leader and Big Bad of the Equalists and got her bending taken away, resulting in a Result A. Then, she fought her Evil Uncle who nearly destroyed the world, resulting in a Result G. Then, she fought an evil anarchist, which probably took her closest to the Despair Event Horizon and was one of the saddest scenes to have yet been animated in Western Media.
 Then she went against an evil dictator and was repeatedly convinced that she was no longer needed in the world.
 In short, Korra has arguably been through more than Zuko.
 Thankfully, the last two were notable Result A's.
 She admits to Tenzin that all the suffering that she went through in the last two seasons made her a better and more compassionate person.
 Best illustrated by how she saves Kuvira's life and, doesn't beat her down, but talks her into surrendering through understanding.